 The AAMA requires that the CMA credential be recertified every five years.
 To maintain certification, the CMA must either complete a recertification examination or a continuing education requirement.
 CMAs may choose to recertify by taking the same exam used for initial certification.
 To follow this route, you must submit an application at least 90 days before the first day of your testing month.

-Another option for recertification is through completion of continuing education credit.
+Another option for recertification is through the completion of continuing education credit.
 The AAMA requires 60 continuing education credits during the prior 5 years to maintain continuous certification.
 The continuing education option calls for 30 hours of continuing education that has been approved by the AAMA.

 You will be expected to complete 10 hours each of administrative credit, clinical credit, and general credit.
 In addition, 20 hours of variable credits combined from any of the topic areas can be applied to your continuing education requirement.
 You will need to submit information about the programs that you attended, including the site of the program, the length of the program, the topic, and any proof of attendance and approval by the AAMA.